acdreyer/data-structures/wAssignment_06/README.md

 Additional `GROUP BY` sections might then have to be added to aggregate data.
 Parsed times should also still be added to the database table.

-The following code was used to select a window for a specified min. latitude and specified maximum longitude.
+The following code was used to select a window for a specified minimun latitude and specified maximum longitude.
 This query will be more involved for the final project:

 ```